What Small Businesses Miss with Technology

 When you change a device that brings internet access into a building; if the other devices aren’t setup to connect to that device automatically connections will be lost.
 The business has a point-of-sale system that is tied into a network that was pieced together by a lot of different technologies.
 So of course, if you have a lot of technology that has to interoperate with each other there are a ton of manual steps that need to be taken to get them all to work together.

-The business had an IT technician that worked on the businesses network but he decided to leave.
+The business had an IT technician that worked on the businesses network at one point but he decided to leave.

 This causes a cascading domino effect of problems that can really cripple and cost a business in terms of sales, which translates to lost revenue.
 Not only that, mismanagement of a businesses network can pose operational and security risks that can potentially cost businesses even more money.

-So here are 5 things to avoid in preventing technology nightmares:
+Here are 5 things to avoid in preventing small business technology nightmares:

 #1: Losing contact with the IT technician that you hired to work on your network

 After talking to the General Manager of the business I came to find that the individual that worked on the businesses IT systems had moved to another State.
+Its challenging enough to manage small business technology, when the business is small and budgets are constrained.
+It’s even more challenging when staff come and go without being managed properly.
 Not only did he move to another state but they did not have any contact information.
 So here we have a technology problem where something was changed and the only person that would understand the impact of the change had left the business.
 If an employee leaves an organization where their absence can cause a significant amount of disruption to the business steps need to be taken to ensure that the business can help mitigate any problems that might occur as a result.

 #2: Failure to get proper documentation from an IT technician when they leave the business